Find Trade Colleges

 Read full report on Allied Health Professions at Collin County Community College District

-With a ranking of #6, San Jacinto Community College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+San Jacinto Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #6 on the list.
 San Jacinto College is a very large public school located in the large suburb of Pasadena.

 The average tuition and fees for an in-state undergraduate at San Jacinto College are $3,240 a year.
 Allied Health majors at San Jacinto College take out an average of $8,627 in student loans while working on their Undergraduate Certificate.